 \section{Acknowledgments}

-The author would like to thank his PhD advisers Prof. Richard Bamler and Prof. Jon Wilkening for their generosity in time and advice, without which the solitons would have not been found.
-The author would also like to point out that the proof of lemma \ref{asymptotics} is due to Prof. Jon Wilkening.
-Finally we would like to thank Yongjia Zhang for pointing out an error in the appendix and a gap in Section 6.
+The author thanks his PhD advisors Prof. Richard Bamler and Prof. Jon Wilkening for their generosity in time and advice, without which the solitons would have not been found.
+The author would also like to point out that the proof of Lemma \ref{asymptotics} is due to Prof. Jon Wilkening.
+We thank Yongjia Zhang for pointing out an error in the Appendix and a gap in Section 6.
 Finally we thank the anonymous referee for his/her helpful comments.

 This work was supported in part by the U.S. Department of Energy, Office of Science, Applied Scientific Computing Research, under award DE-AC02-05CH11231.